detroit-labs/fastlane-template/fastlane/README.md

 ```
 fastlane updateDependencies
 ```
-Updates project dependencies in Bundler and CocoaPods, then sends a pull request if there are changes.
-Requires the fastlane-plugin-git_status gem in your Pluginfile.
+Updates project dependencies in Bundler and CocoaPods, then sends a pull request if there are changes
 ### sendUpdatePullRequest
 ```
 fastlane sendUpdatePullRequest